impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 If you remember from earlier in this project, we discovered that the `type` command returns a path to the executable file for the command you pass it.

-According to [GNU.org](https://web.archive.org/web/20220926111408/https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html), the `-a` flag tells `type` to return any and all such files, whereas leaving `-a` off returns a max of one result.
+According to [GNU.org](https://web.archive.org/web/20220926111408/https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html){:target="_blank" rel="noopener"}, the `-a` flag tells `type` to return any and all such files, whereas leaving `-a` off returns a max of one result.

 According to the same link, “The -P option forces a path search for each name, even if -t would not return 'file'.”
 This appears to mean that passing `-P` allows `type` to resolve any symlinks to their corresponding files, instead of just returning the path to the symlink itself.